 In 1990, the federal government passed a civil rights law that prohibits discrimination based on disability.
 The definition of a disability includes both mental and physical medical conditions.
 Alcoholism and addiction both fall into this category, since the American Medical Association classified alcoholism as a disease in 1956, and addiction more generally as a disease in 1987.

-As such, if you are struggling with alcoholism it is legally considered a disability and you are protected against employer discrimination.
-This includes protection against being fired.
+If you are struggling with alcoholism, the law considers it a disability, and you have protection against employer discrimination, including protection against being fired.

-It is important to understand that just because you can’t be fired for being an alcoholic, you can and will be held to performance and conduct standards within the workplace.
-If you’re struggling with your drinking and it starts to negatively affect your job performance, if you show up to work intoxicated, or if you are found consuming alcohol at work, there’s not much the ADA can do for you.
+It’s important to recognize that although you cannot be fired solely for being an alcoholic, you must still meet performance and conduct standards at work.
+If your drinking negatively impacts your job performance, if you arrive at work intoxicated, or if you consume alcohol on the job, the ADA may not be able to help you.

 This is why it’s so important to get ahead of your problem, go to your employer, and ask for help.
 You can’t lose your job over struggling with alcoholism and wanting to pursue addiction treatment.
 If your drinking affects your work, though, it’s a different story.